Cubs vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Jaime Barria will make his third start of the season.
+- The Angels' Reid Detmers (0-5) will make his 11th start of the season.

 |Opponent